 No one knows why this occurs so suddenly.
-Frozen shoulder may begin after a shoulder injury, fracture, or surgery.
+A frozen shoulder may begin after a shoulder injury, fracture, or surgery.
 It can also start if the shoulder is not being used normally.
-This can happen after a wrist fracture, when the arm is kept in a sling for several weeks.
-For some reason, immobilizing a joint after an injury seems to trigger the autoimmune response in some people.
+This can happen after a wrist fracture when the arm is kept in a sling for several weeks.
+For some reason, immobilizing a joint after an injury seems to trigger an autoimmune response in some people.

 Related Document: A Patient’s Guide to Impingement Syndrome